Clochemerle (TV series)

-Clochemerle is a 1972 BBC television serial based on the 1934 novel of the same name by Gabriel Chevallier, with Ray Galton and Alan Simpson adapting the text.
+Clochemerle is a 1972 BBC television comedy serial based on the 1934 novel of the same name by Gabriel Chevallier, with text adapted by sitcom writers Ray Galton and Alan Simpson.
 Filmed on location in France, it starred Roy Dotrice, Wendy Hiller, Cyril Cusack, Kenneth Griffith, Cyd Hayman, Bernard Bresslaw, Hugh Griffith, Micheline Presle, Madeline Smith, Christian Roberts, Nigel Green, Wolfe Morris and Gordon Rollings, with narration by Peter Ustinov.

 The show was made as a co-production between Britain's BBC and West Germany's Bavaria Film.